Adam2475/Piscine-PHP-Rush01/readme.md

 ```

 To load the fixtures (the available projects in the intranet, otherwise the project page will appear empty)
-Also need to run this command every time more fixtures are added
+Also need to run this command every time more fixtures are added.

 ```
-php bin/console doctrine:fixtures:load
+php bin/console doctrine:fixtures:load --append
 ```

 Create a new admin once it's all done